tobias-weiss-ai-xr/opendesk-edu/docs/workflow.md

 # Scope

-This document covers the development of a technical release, thereby addressing
+This document covers the development of a technical release, thereby addressing:
-- the development and branching concept for the openDesk deployment automation,
+- the development and branching concept for the openDesk deployment automation
-- the related quality gates and
+- the related quality gates
-- how technical releases are being created.
+- the creation of technical releases

 It does not cover additional artifacts that might be related to a functional release.

 # Roles and responsibilities

-The following section should provide a high-level view of the involved parties in the openDesk context and their responsibilities:
+The following section provides a high-level view of the involved parties in the openDesk context and their responsibilities:

 - **Open source product suppliers**
   - Focus areas